Lee Seul-bee

-Lee Seul-bee (born June 25, 1988 in North Gyeongsang Province) is a South Korean curler from Gyeonggi Province.
+Lee Seul-bee (born June 25, 1988 in North Gyeongsang Province) is a South Korean curler and curling coach from Gyeonggi Province.
 She played third for the Kim Ji-sun team representing South Korea at the 2014 Winter Olympics in Sochi, Russia.
+She currently coaches the Uiseong-gun Office women's team.

 Personal life

 Lee married Bak Seong-jun (박성준) in a ceremony in Seoul in June 2014.
+She attended Korea National Open University.